nobody-but-me/execurator/README.md

-- Razomentalist - Website;
-- Pigeonhole;

-# Razomentalist project
+# Execurator project

+Execurator is meant to be an all-in-one single-binary dynamic website generator for Razomentalist, my new project of personal website.
 This is an experimental project for learning purposes -- i.e.: it's not meant to be finished or well-coded in anyways.
 If it comes to become a real application, then this text will be, for sure, changed.

 ## Building